In addition to the ZIP button above, you can also download this bass from Audiobombs - it may be faster depending on your location.

 The bass was recorded direct with the onboard EQ set flat and no compression or any other effects, and not processed with anything except for noise reduction.
 So, there's no pre-baked effects or coloration and you have full control of what you want to do to the sound.
 We'd usually roll off some treble with EQ or even a lowpass filter, and then add compression, but the choice is yours.The samples can be used with Plogue Sforzando and probably also with other SFZ-compatible samplers.
 In addition to the basic mapping there are four others which sacrifice various degrees of realism for an unrealistically nice sound.
 Clean - no release noise samples.
 Shiny - no release samples and using only open-string samples for the bottom two octaves.
 Clean things - no release samples, all round robins samples play at once spread around in stereo.
 Shiny things - no release samples, all open strings in the bottom two octaves, all round robins at once.

-This is a free download and royalty-free for all commercial and non-commercial use with no restrictions, including redistribution of samples in other forms.
+This library is a free download and royalty-free for all commercial and non-commercial use, including redistribution of samples in other forms.
 In other words, you can even make a Kontakt or VSTi version if you want.
 But if you do, please keep the GUI fashionable.